- Sales pitch examples

-Make the prospect the hero of your story
+Make the prospect the hero of the story

-The next step is framing your pitch with a compelling narrative.
-In this story, the prospect is the hero—they have a challenge they need to overcome.
+Another tip is to frame your pitch with a compelling narrative.
+In this story, the prospect is the hero and they have a challenge they need to overcome.
 Your product is the sidekick that will help them do it.
-Your job as a salesperson is to make the connection between your product and your prospect’s happy ending.
+Your job as a salesperson is to connect your product with your prospect to achieve their happy ending.

 You can’t tell the right story if you don’t know your audience.
 Buyers want sales reps to take the time to gain a firm understanding of their business and the roadblocks they’re facing—but the reality doesn’t always match the expectation.
 Many customers don’t believe that sales reps truly understand their problems (or have a way to solve them).

-In an email pitch, the subject line is the “once upon a time” that leads prospects into your sales story.
+In a sales pitch, the subject line or opening line is the “once upon a time” that leads prospects into your sales story.
 In many ways, it’s a microcosm of your entire pitch.

-- Keep it personal by using the contact’s name and the word you.
-Generic subject lines are easy to ignore and will quickly end up in the trash folder.
+- Keeping it personal: Do this by using the contact’s name and the word “you.”
+Generic openers are easier to overlook.

-- Hook the prospect into your story by writing something meaningful.
-Include an eye-catching statistic, offer an informational (or controversial) statement, or ask a question that demonstrates your knowledge of their industry.
-Do your research, and target a personal pain point.
+- Writing something meaningful: Doing so can help you hook the prospect into your story.
+Include an eye-catching statistic, offer an informational (or controversial) statement, or ask a question demonstrating your knowledge of their industry.
+Do your research and target a personal pain point.

-Crafting subject lines that are relevant to your prospects comes with practice.
-Consistently A/B test your emails to learn what works and what doesn’t in your messages.
+Crafting openers that are relevant to your prospects comes with practice.
+Consistently A/B test your emails to learn what does and doesn’t work in your messages.